 What Are Capsule Hotels Exactly

 When I first came across the information about capsule hotels, I was really excited because I never saw anything like that.
 I saw some cool pictures of these funny pods that looked like futuristic beds coming right out of a sci-fi movie, and I was like “I have to try one of these!”.
 But then, I started doing some research and the magic disappeared a little.
 Even if as tourists we are tempted to try all the unusual things we can find in Japan, the capsule hotels experience should be avoided by families with kids, at least most of them.

 I would say that there are 2 types of capsule hotels: those that you see on TV and those that the Japanese people know.

 If you ask Japanese what do they think about capsule hotels, their arguments will probably discourage to even give capsule hotels a try.
-In the Japanese society, capsule hotels are usually meant for an overnight stay only and are used mainly by men, even if there has been some changes and capsule hotels now have women-only floors and some hotels are just for women (but these are rarer).
+In the Japanese society, capsule hotels are usually meant for an overnight stay only and are used mainly by men, even though there has been some changes and capsule hotels now have women-only floors.
+Some capsule hotels are also just for women, but these are rarer for now.

-If you watch a TV show on capsule hotels, they’ll sell it to you as an amazing futuristic place and an original type of accommodation, but you only see the best ones.
+If you watch a TV show about capsule hotels, they’ll sell it to you as an amazing futuristic place and an original type of accommodation, but you only see the best ones.
 As any type of accommodation, there’s a large range of prices starting super cheap.